Effective Boundary Conditions for Heat Equation Arising from Anisotropic and Optimally Aligned Coatings in Three Dimensions: EBCs for Type I condition

 \subsection{Auxiliary functions}

-Our goal for this subsection is to construct auxiliary functions and estimate their asymptotic behaviors when the thickness of the thin layer is sufficiently small.
-Our idea of developing the auxiliary functions is adapted from \cite{CPW} via a harmonic extension.
+Our goal for this subsection is to construct two auxiliary functions and estimate their asymptotic behaviors when the thickness of the thin layer is sufficiently small.
+Our idea of developing these auxiliary functions is adapted from \cite{CPW} via a harmonic extension.

 We construct two auxiliary functions for \textit{Type I} condition (\ref{case1}) by defining $\theta$ and $\pi$.
 For every $t \in [0, T]$, let $\theta(s, r, t)$ and $\pi(s, r, t)$ be bounded solutions of